-Indigo Griots: Tales of an urban dyer – Montréal
+Indigo Griots: Tales of an Urban Dyer

-The Indigo Griots… Montréal labyrinth is a physical installation containing experiential moments of story-sharing, merging tactile and video forms of indigo inspirations.
-The labyrinth spirals around the space, covering ~2,000 ft2 of gallery, reaching over 14 feet high.
+The Indigo Griots: Tales of an Urban Dyer (2012) is a physical installation containing experiential moments of story-sharing, merging tactile and video forms of indigo inspiration.
+The labyrinth spirals around the space, covering ~2,000 ft2 of the gallery, reaching over 14 feet high.
 Layered Indigo patterned cloth-panels evoking memories of movement in and on water lead the visitor deep into an obsession with Indigo-Magic; a sensorial, haptic, meta-language surrounds and guides us through the maze.

 * She-ro: a female hero who is able to be seen & behave as a human with heroine-ic qualities.